 In May 2017, to further reform the program, elaboration of new criteria for differentiation of beneficiaries (according to beneficiaries' revenue) has been implemented for provision of more needs oriented services and development of "social justice" approach.

-From July 1, 2017, persons suffering from chronic conditions, who are registered in the unified database of "socially vulnerable families" with the rating score not exceeding 100,000, are eligible for the state program providing drugs for chronic conditions.
-The program provides patients with selected drugs for chronic cardiovascular diseases, chronic obstructive pulmonary disease, diabetes (type 2) and thyroid conditions.
+In July 2017, the Ministry has launched the State Program for providing drugs to individuals with most common chronic conditions such as cardiovascular and obstructive pulmonary diseases, diabetes (type 2), thyroid disorders, epilepsy and parkinson’s disease.
+Benefitiaries of this program are socially vulnerable with the rating score below 100000, pensioners and persons with disabilities (including children).

+ნაზატში 2017 ისევ 99.9%

 According to the WHO European Health Report, 2015, Universal Healthcare Program was recognized as successful.
 Survey conducted by the US Agency for International Development in 2014 showed that 80.3% of the surveyed beneficiaries were satisfied with the outpatient service and 96.4% expressed satisfaction with hospital level emergency care within the universal health care program.